daqhris/MissionEnrollment/README.md

 ### 1. Identity Check

 - Supports name submission and real-time Basenames resolution
-- Displays an avatar and a connected wallet address with OnchainKit from Coinbase
+- Displays an avatar and a connected wallet address
 - Robust error handling for invalid inputs

 ### 2. Event Attendance

-- Asks the user whether they attended a hackathon or not
+- Asks the user whether or not they attended an international hackathon
 - Fetches and verifies a Proof of Attendance Protocol (POAP) token
 - Features a short delay animation before revealing results
-- Sends requests to a POAP API endpoint for reliable POAP data retrieval
+- Sends requests to an API endpoint for reliable data retrieval
 - Filters specific POAPs related to ETHGlobal Brussels 2024
 - Displays POAP data including event name, date, role and image

 ### 3. Enrollment Attestation

-- Utilizes Ethereum Attestation Service (EAS) for creating trustworthy onchain records
+- Utilizes Ethereum Attestation Service (EAS) to create onchain attestations
-- Primarily supports attestations on the Base Sepolia network
+- Currently supports attestations on the Base Sepolia network
 - Includes comprehensive attestation data
 - Features attestation history tracking and display
 - Provides real-time network status and validation